 There is a pause.
 Your antennae droop as you look away, and I immediately wish I hadn’t brought up your battle performance; it seems like I’m blaming you for it.
 “No, no, it wasn’t your fault,” I add quickly.
 “I was being impatient and it was unfair.
 I should have just…”

 I trail off, my chest tightening again.
 Back then, I never did manage to figure out if there was anything I should have just done.
 That was part of the battle I had with myself after boxing you.
 Would you have been happier if I’d given you constant extra training, left you achingly aware that you couldn’t just be part of the team like the others without holding me back?
 If I’d continued to send you out only against the weakest of opponents?
 If I’d continued as normal, brought you to all those fights you couldn’t win, and you’d just gone on being pummeled and getting more nervous about battling until you dreaded it altogether?
 If I’d taken you out and told you that you just weren’t strong enough to keep up and released you?
-Every option just felt like it’d make things worse – every option but the one where you stayed in the box, where I couldn’t hurt you.
+Every option just felt like it’d make things worse – every option but the one where you stayed in the box, where I couldn’t hurt you any more than I already had.
 (Or so I silently pretended – as if leaving you in stasis for years wasn’t hurting you.)